All Episodes

 Oh, I believe you.

-So so, but no, I mean, it's like I guess Trump just decided I'm done with Comey.
+So, so, but no, I mean, it's like, I guess Trump just decided I'm done with Comey.

 And see, Trump should have done more of that.

-Because those that those sorts of things really disrupted the other side's ability to do what they were doing against them, because as you and I both know now, Comey was completely in on this other plot.
+He didn't do that enough because those sorts of things really disrupted the other side's ability to do what they were doing against him.

-So well, yeah, well, it could be a conspiracy can be true as long as people conspire, right?
+Well, yeah, well, it could be a conspiracy can be true as long as people conspire, right?

-So if we're gonna talk about election manipulation, it seems to me, and I could be just totally full of shit, so forgive me if I am, but it seems to me that if there's any evidence for foreign interference in elections, it's COVID-19 in China this past year.
+But it seems to me that if there's any evidence for foreign interference in elections, it's COVID-19 in China this past year.

-I mean, it seems to me that the lab league hypothesis is the most reasonable explanation of what happened with this virus because it is incredibly rare for a virus to be both lethal and viral to the degree that it was out of nowhere, and there's no evidence that it's infecting animals, right?
+I mean, it seems to me that the lab leak hypothesis is the most reasonable explanation of what happened with this virus because it is incredibly rare for a virus to be both lethal and viral to the degree that it was out of nowhere.

-And it and if it's obvious that China was hyping the fear around it by all the videos they released of people collapsing, you know, really early on during this whole COVID thing.
+And if it's obvious that China was hyping the fear around it by all the videos they released of people collapsing, you know, really early on during this whole COVID thing, they had subway videos of people in China just spontaneously collapsing that we know now is not a symptom or side effect of COVID at all, right?

 But it was alarming.

-And it seems to me that they were just they were pushing the whole thing to try to screw Trump.
+And it seems to me that they were just, they were pushing the whole thing to try to screw Trump.

-So if you just look at the facts, you know, I'm an intelligence officer, so we sure, you know, law enforcement has uh uh they want to basically have you know, basically a factual case to go through.
+So we sure, you know, law enforcement has, they want to basically have, you know, basically a factual case to go through.

-We we have indicators, we can tell just look for indicators and the indicators you just outlined indicate to us that China was up to something.
+And the indicators you just outlined indicate to us that China was up to something.

-Uh the Chinese are up to no good.
+The Chinese are up to no good.

 It's like, is this possible?

-It's like, oh yeah.
+It's like, oh, yeah.

 We need to investigate that.